-- · Corporate and Democratic Core costs relating to the Council's status as a multifunctional, democratic organisation; and - Non Distributed Costs the cost of discretionary benefits awarded to employees retiring early and impairment losses chargeable on Assets Held for Sale.
+· Corporate and Democratic Core - costs relating to the Council's status as a multifunctional, democratic organisation; and xvii.
+Property, Plant and Equipment

+Non Distributed Costs - the cost of discretionary benefits awarded to employees retiring early and impairment losses chargeable on Assets Held for Sale.